Exams and assessment

 This process requires you to provide evidence along with your application from an independent, third-party expert, for example a GP, health professional, or police service.
 You must detail the impact the circumstances you are experiencing have had on your studies and why you need the further time to be able to complete your assessment.
 This is important, as it is this information that helps the University determine the severity of your circumstances and decide whether to approve your claim.

-If you do not have evidence when you apply, you will be contacted and given 5 working days to provide it.
+If you do not have evidence when you apply, you will be asked to confirm a date for when you can provide your evidence.
 If you do not provide it before the deadline, your claim will be declined.

-Your extension will be granted in weeks (1 week, 2 weeks, 3 weeks) up to a maximum of 3 weeks.
-The 3 weeks could have been granted through one or more claims or through extensions from your Learning Support Plan.
-Extensions from your Learning Support Plan will count towards this 3 week maximum.
-This means that if you have an extension of 3 weeks through your Learning Support Plan, any claim upheld through the Exceptional Circumstances procedure will mean your assessment will be deferred to the next assessment period.
+With satisfactory evidence you will be granted a 3 week extension.
+A request for an extension beyond 3 weeks (either singular or cumulatively, including self-certified week) will not be granted, but if there are grounds for approval, the assessment will be deferred to the next assessment period.
+Extensions through self-certification or from your Learner Adjustment Plan will count towards this 3 week maximum.
+This means that if you have an extension of 3 weeks through your Learner Adjustment Plan, any claim upheld through the Exceptional Circumstances procedure will mean your assessment will be deferred to the next assessment period.

 If you need more than three weeks to complete your assessment due to the severity of your circumstances, your assessment will be deferred to the next assessment period.
 This will be assessed on the evidence you provide with your claim and your explanation of the impact upon your ability to study and complete your assessment.
 Any claim for a deferral of an assessment must be supported by strong evidence that clearly shows serious exceptional circumstances.